syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}

-///Creates a new Word document. using (WordDocument document = new WordDocument())
+///Create a new Word document. using (WordDocument document = new WordDocument())
 {
-    //Add new section to the document
+    //Add new section to the document.
     IWSection section = document.AddSection();
-    //Add new paragraph to the section
+    //Add new paragraph to the section.
     IWParagraph firstParagraph = section.AddParagraph();
     //Get the image as byte array.
     byte[] imageBytes = File.ReadAllBytes(Image.png);
     //Get the SVG image as byte array. byte[] svgData = File.ReadAllBytes(Image.svg");
-    //Add SVG image to the paragraph
+    //Add SVG image to the paragraph.
     IWPicture picture = firstParagraph.AppendPicture(svgData, imageBytes);
-    //Set height and width for the image picture.Height = 100;
+    //Set height and width for the image. picture.Height = 100;
     picture.Width = 100;
-    //Saves the Word document to MemoryStream
+    //Save the Word document to MemoryStream.
     MemoryStream stream = new MemoryStream();
     document.Save(stream, FormatType.Docx);
 }